-Hermanni Hyytiälä has started as Aiwo's CDO (Chief Development Officer).
-Hyytiälä is known as a leading expert in failure demand and modern management and his work for organizational development.
+Hermanni Hyytiälä has started as Aiwo’s CDO (Chief Development Officer).
+Hyytiälä is known as a leading expert in failure demand and modern management and his work for organisational development.
 He initially started his impressive career as a software architect, after which he has moved to a variety of positions ranging from team leader, technology director and executive board membership before moving into the consulting world, in which role he has been for almost 15 years.
-In his own words, he describes himself as a "recovering nerd" and "handshaker".
-The ability and development of service organizations began to interest Hyytiälä through personal experiences.
+In his own words, he describes himself as a “recovering nerd”.
+The ability and development of service organisations began to interest Hyytiälä through personal experiences.

-So the failure demand is basically a supply-demand problem where supply and demand don't meet in a service transaction.
-If an organization doesn't recognize and respond what matters to you, your service experience is poorer, and the organization consumes additional resources to resolve your situation.
-For example, a customer may repeatedly apply for a service against the customer's will because the customer hasn't received a solution to the problem.
+So the failure demand is basically a supply-demand problem where supply and demand don’t meet in a service transaction.
+If an organisation doesn’t recognise and respond what matters to you, your service experience is poorer, and the organisation consumes additional resources to resolve your situation.
+For example, a customer may repeatedly apply for a service against the customer’s will because the customer hasn’t received a solution to the problem.

-According to Hyytiälä, failure demand is invisible phenomenon especially for service organization decision-makers.
+According to Hyytiälä, failure demand is invisible phenomenon especially for service organisation decision-makers.

-Failure demand can be often identified when a customer reluctantly contacts a service organization in order to meet with needs or goals.
-From the point of view of the organization, on the other hand, the failure demand appears in a way that the same customer repeatedly contacts the company and the organization reluctantly has to serve this customer.
-This type of reluctant interaction is usually a signal of failure demand, Hyytiälä emphasizes.
+Failure demand can be often identified when a customer reluctantly contacts a service organisation in order to meet with needs or goals.
+From the point of view of the organisation, on the other hand, the failure demand appears in a way that the same customer repeatedly contacts the company and the organisation reluctantly has to serve this customer.
+This type of reluctant interaction is usually a signal of failure demand, Hyytiälä emphasises.